AmaanSayyad/-FanBet/README.md

 ## Team

-Jeremy, Juan, Amaan.
+Jeremy, Juan, Neeraj, Amaan.
 More than 5 years of experience in the Web3 Space.
 Worked with multiple Web3 protocols and ecosystems, thriving to make solutions that can make this world a better place.

 ---